igemsoftware2017/NCTU_Formosa/README.md

 # NCTU_Formosa
 This is a software code about NCTU_Formosa

-#It contain four files , they are crawler,predict model,database,and IoT.
+#It contain four files , they are predict model,database,and IoT.
 The description of files is as follows.

   1,crawler : web crawler we use to collect data.